sensorlab/energy-knowledge-graph/scripts/README.md

 ## Output

-The script generates load profiles for each dataset and for each house in the dataset.
+The script generates load profiles for each device and aggregate consumption in each household in all the datasets.
 These are saved in a pickle file in your specified save path.
 In addition, a merged load profile across all datasets is also generated and saved.

 # Generate metadata
 `python generate_metadata.py <data_path> <save_path> [--save]`